 Team: Hannah Watson, Kai Thompson, Morgan Tiziker

-Form: Phone-shaped kiosk with rotary water pump and data collection wall
+Form: Phone-shaped kiosk with rotary water pump

 Team: Mecham Lopez, Clara Wawrzyn, Christopher Franklin

-Phenomenon: Privacy concerns and constant surveillance
+Phenomenon: Privacy and Surveillance

-Metaphor: The childhood game I Spy: "I spy with my little eye something red"
+Metaphor: The childhood game "I Spy"

 Form: Surveillance camera system with visitor control station